Trevor Denman: Breeders' Cup

 Denman was the voice of the Breeders' Cup when it aired on ESPN.
 He replaced Tom Durkin, who had been the race caller since the inception.

-During the 2009 Breeders' Cup Classic, Denman made perhaps his most famous call when undefeated Zenyatta came from behind to win the race.
-Denman called, "Zenyatta has a lot, a lot of ground to make up....
-If she wins this she will be a super horse."
-Denman delivered this call as Zenyatta took the lead.
-"Zenyatta's come to the outside.
-Zenyatta coming, flying on the grandstand side...
-THIS, IS, UN-BELIEVABLE!"
+Denman called the 2009 Breeders' Cup Classic won by the undefeated Zenyatta, in what he described as the best race call of his career.

 Other media

 In the 1989 comedy movie Let It Ride starring Richard Dreyfuss and Teri Garr, Denman is the track announcer that is heard in many of the racetrack scenes that took place at Hialeah Park in Hialeah, Florida.
 Trevor Denman was also the announcer in the movie Racing Stripes during the race.

 Denman was the unnamed race announcer in the animated television show The Simpsons episode #239, aired originally in February 2000, entitled Saddlesore Galactica.
 He had a recurring role in the HBO series Luck, in his real-life job at Santa Anita.

 Denman also makes an appearance in a Verizon commercial.